 Dunedin Public Art Gallery

-The Dunedin Public Art Gallery is offering a nine-month internship, providing the opportunity for someone with a demonstrated commitment to developing their curatorial practice to join our team.
+The Dunedin Public Art Gallery is offering a 14-month internship providing the opportunity for someone with a demonstrated commitment to developing their curatorial practice to join our team.

 The Curatorial Intern in Art is a training position for emerging curators in Aotearoa, supported by funding from Creative New Zealand in conjunction with the Dunedin Public Art Gallery; a Department of the Dunedin City Council.
 This position will reflect the Gallery's commitment to the principles of the Treaty of Waitangi.